How Online Shopping Cart Abandonment Costs Merchants Trillions Each Year

 - 20% did not revert to numeric keypads for payment information on mobile

-The same kinds of simple customer service oversights that cause shopping cart abandonment can lead to chargebacks as well.
+The same kinds of simple customer service oversights that cause online shopping cart abandonment can lead to chargebacks as well.
 It’s not limited to Stripe chargebacks, either; although they provided the data, merchants working with any processor can suffer the same consequences.

 CHECKLIST How to Reduce Shopping Cart Abandonment

 There’s no need to reinvent your business.
-The objections that lead to shopping cart abandonment can be overcome with simple tweaks to your existing policies and procedures.
+The objections that lead to online shopping cart abandonment can be overcome with simple tweaks to your existing policies and procedures.

 Fees Are Too High